 In the fine print of your car rental agreement, there may be a note about “administrative charges” from the rental company for any traffic violations or unpaid tolls.
 One example is a company that charged €50 for tunnel tolls, on top of the actual toll charge.
 Using the tunnel 7 times, the rental agency charged €350 (7 x €50)…more than the cost of the car rental…plus the toll charge.

 When you rent a car or camper, check the fine print.
 It is not unusual for Iceland agencies to have fees hidden in the contract.
-Also, keep an eye on your speedometer, the speed limit (most main roads are 90 km/hr, most tunnels are 70 km/hr, and most towns are 50 km/hr.
+Also, keep an eye on your speedometer, and the speed limit (most main roads are 90 km/hr, most tunnels are 70 km/hr, and most towns are 50 km/hr.

 The tunnel with the toll is north of Akureyri, the Vadlaheidi Tunnel.
 The tunnel toll cannot be paid physically on location.
 Drivers can instead pay for a single trip online or register to be automatically charged for their trip to a card or bank account.